huridocs/uwazi-documentation/admin-docs/how-to-search-within-your-collection.md

-# How to Search Within Your Collection
+# How to search within your collection

 Your Uwazi database offers a few different ways to search.